Looking ahead: Business technology trends for the mid-market in 2019

-Over the last couple of decades both areas have slipped, and IT has simply been seen as a cost by many.
+Over the last couple of decades, both areas have slipped, and IT has simply been seen as a cost by many.
 However, BI is really making a comeback.
 Giving both small and mid-market business access to valuable data that can deliver much-needed insight.

 This has been driven by the maturity of the software products and the dramatically reduced cost of computing and storage costs, which is in turn driven by the rise of the cloud.

 IT is generally the main way that businesses can gain a competitive advantage and BI is playing a big part in that.
-Leaving businesses who are yet to adopt it at risk of missing out.
+Leaving businesses that are yet to adopt it at risk of missing out.

 Finally, more businesses are taking their IT security seriously.

 Much of this has been driven by the increasingly real threats in Ransomware, Phishing, Cryptojacking and the like.
 With malware becoming easier to acquire and distribute and the payouts for breaching a business growing ever larger.
 It’s simple to see why businesses are taking the threat of a cyber-attack more seriously.

 Although some businesses just pay lip service to security, many are now covering the basics with security standards, such as ISO 27001 and the UK government-backed Cyber Essentials and Cyber Essentials Plus accreditation.